tgquintela/tgquintela.github.io/_notes/evolutionary_economics.md

 ---
-title: "# Evolutionary Economics
-"
+title: "Evolutionary Economics"
 collection: notes
+order_item: 211
 permalink: /notes/evolutionary_economics
 date: 2016-06-01
+Tags:
+  - Economics
 ---

-# Evolutionary Economics

-2016-06-01

 Evolutionary economics is a thought framework of economic theories inspired by evolutionary biology.
 Evolutionary economics is part of mainstream economics as well as a heterodox school of economic thought that is inspired by evolutionary biology.
 Much like mainstream economics, it stresses complex interdependencies, competition, growth, structural change, and resource constraints but differs in the approaches which are used to analyze these phenomena.